T1taniumF0rge-Industries-Inc/Software/devs.md

 > Git LFS limits any individual file to 2GB, and if not respected then will throw error `Size must be less than or equal to 2147483648: [422] Size must be less than or equal to 2147483648
 `.
 This error will not disappear and mess up your pushes and pulls, and re-cloning the Git repository will be required.

+## GitHub File Size precautions:

+> [!WARNING]
+>
+> If you try and upload a file that is over 100MB, make sure that the file extension type is correctly set in the .gitattributes file.
+Failure to do so will mess up the commit history and file headers, and re-cloning the Git repository will be required.
+>
 ## Last Backup:

 Update this section as accordingly.
 The last backup counts as the last machine to push onto the Git Repository.